Position Discontinuation and Severance

 The President of the Academy of Natural Sciences of Drexel University is the official responsible for the administration of this policy.

-While Drexel University strives continuously to provide a stable and rewarding work environment, conditions require that it have flexibility for responding to changing financial conditions and organizational efficiencies.
-In doing so, it may be necessary on occasion to reorganize, enlarge, or reduce the personnel complement in some units.
+While Drexel University and the Academy of Natural Sciences of Drexel University (ANS) strive continuously to provide a stable and rewarding work environment, conditions require that it have flexibility for responding to changing financial conditions and organizational efficiencies.
+In doing so, it may be necessary on occasion to reorganize, enlarge or reduce the personnel complement in some units.

 Adjusted Date of Service is the effective date of most recent benefit eligible position.